scalalandio/catnip/README.md

 to sbt.
 This will make your customizations immediately available to your modules.

-Take a look at an [example](modules/catnip-custom-example) project to see how it works in practice.
+Take a look at an [example](modules/catnip-custom-example) project to see how customization works in practice.

 ## Debugging